 How do I seal flashing around a leaking skylight?

 To seal the flashing, first, you need to clear away any water or debris from the area.
-Then, carefully lift the shingles away from the skylight before resealing with a layer of roofing cement.
+Then, carefully lift the shingles away from the skylight before resealing them with a layer of roofing cement.
 Using a putty knife, apply the cement between the edge of the flashing and the roof.
 Providing the cement doesn’t become dry or brittle, this should seal the skylight and prevent future leaks.

 If you’ve just had a new skylight installed, and it’s already causing you problems then you should find an alternative installer.
 This is because, the person or contractor hired to install the present skylight, has not installed it as it should have been.
 An experienced skylight installer will let you know where the issues are and how they can be rectified.